DiamondsBattle/Forcegrief/README.md

 6. Let the program run.
 #### If you don't have a wordlist :
 * Create the wordlist :
-***WARNING : WORDLIST FILES CAN SOMETIMES ACHIEVE A SIZE OF MORE THEN 1 GO AND TAKE HOURS TO GENERATES - TO AVOID THIS PROBLEM, YOU CAN INSTALL PRE-MADE ONES***

 1: Enter "goblin", and follow the instruction on the screen.
 When finished, refer to "If you have a wordlist".